Planning timeline information:

 Consider sharing this Content Validity Overview (PDF) with your faculty and planning members

-Ask the Course Director or desired program coordinator to complete the Course Director Attestation Form (PDF) and upload it with your application.
-Course Directors should have clinical expertise and no relevant financial relationships with ineligible companies.
+Ensure the Course Director completes the Course Director Attestation in Highmarks as part of the application process.
+Course Directors should have appropriate clinical expertise and must not have relevant financial relationships with ineligible companies.

 All patient care recommendations must be based on current evidence and clinical reasoning, with a fair and balanced perspective of diagnostic or therapeutic options.